andrezapipolo/andrezapipolo/README.md

 ## **Hi, I'm Andreza Pipolo!**
+ I’m from Recife - Brazil.
 I am a programming student at {Reprograma} currently learning how to code.
 I am in the process of career migration with interest in working as a Back  End Developer.
 I have knowledge in Git, Github, JavaScript and Node.JS.
 I intend to include TypeScript and Java in my skills.
 Feel free to create a pull request to contribute to any of my repositories.

 <img align='right' src="https://media.giphy.com/media/bcKmIWkUMCjVm/giphy.gif" width="350"></h1>